 Special and Ticketed Events

-Sign up for ticketed events when registering online or else on the pre-registration and ticket fee form.
-Many of these ticketed events will sell-out before the meeting, so sign up early.
+Annual Meeting luncheons and special ticketed events may sell-out before the meeting, so sign up early.
 Events and speakers are subject to change.

-General Session and Presentation of the Spirit of CEB Awards
+Opening Day Annual Meeting General Session and The Spirit of CEB Awards Presentation

 Co-Sponsored by Continuing Education of the Bar (CEB)